The Securities Litigation Review: Editor's Preface

 The ambition of this volume is to provide readers with a point of entry to these wide varieties of regulations, regulatory authorities and enforcement mechanisms.
 The country-by-country treatments that follow are selective rather than comprehensive, designed to facilitate a sophisticated first look at securities regulation in comparative international perspectives, and to provide a high-level road map for lawyers and their clients confronted with a need to prosecute or defend securities litigation in a jurisdiction far from home.

 A further ambition of this review is to observe and report important regulatory and litigation trends, both within and among countries.
 This perspective reveals several significant patterns that cut across jurisdictions.
-In the years since the financial crisis of 2008, nearly every jurisdiction reported an across-the-board uptick in securities litigation activity – an increase that will likely be recapitulated by the covid-19 pandemic currently roiling society and the global economy.
+In the years since the financial crisis of 2008, nearly every jurisdiction reported an across-the-board uptick in securities litigation activity – an increase that was further impacted by the covid-19 pandemic that continues to roil society and the global economy.
 Many of the countries featured in this volume have seen increased public enforcement, notably including more frequent criminal prosecutions for alleged market manipulation and insider trading, often featuring prosecutors seeking heavy fines and even long prison terms.

 Civil securities litigation has continued to be a growth industry as a new normal has set in for the private enforcement of securities laws.
 While class actions are a predominant feature of US securities litigation, there are signs that aggregated damages claims are making significant inroads elsewhere.
 Class claims are now well established as part of the regulatory landscape in Australia and Canada, and there appears to be accelerating interest around the world in securities class actions and other forms of economically significant private securities litigation.
 Whether and where this trend takes hold will be one of the important securities law developments to watch in coming years.